parmes/parmes/solfec-1.0/examples/reduced_order/ro0.rst

 creates a rotating bar model, runs the analysis, or reads the results, depending on parameters.
 The `ro0_times <https://github.com/tkoziara/solfec/blob/master/examples/reduced-order0/ro0-lib.py#L180>`_ function returners
 the time history of time itself.
-The `ro0_elongation <https://github.com/tkoziara/solfec/blob/master/examples/reduced-order0/ro0-lib.py#L186>`_ function reads and returns the time history of bar elongation, given a :ref:`SOLFEC object <solfec-user-solfec>` in ``'READ'`` mode as an input.
+The `ro0_elongation <https://github.com/tkoziara/solfec/blob/master/examples/reduced-order0/ro0-lib.py#L186>`_ function reads and returns the time history of bar elongation, given a :ref:`SOLFEC object <solfec-1.0-user-solfec>` in ``'READ'`` mode as an input.
 Finally, in lines 44--55, we use `matplotlib <https://matplotlib.org>`_ to generate figures that contribute to :numref:`ro0-fig2`.

 .. literalinclude:: ../../../../solfec-1.0/examples/reduced-order0/ro0-gen-bases.py